dmitrybv/EhLib.WinForms.Demos/README.md

 Below is a list of the main components of the library:

 ### DataGridEh
-The main and most sophisticated component of the library It is a grid control to show and edit data in a tabular content
+It is the main and most sophisticated component of the library.
+DataGridEh allows to show and edit data in a tabular content with titles, footers, indicator column and other features.

 ![DataGridEh](http://www.ehlib.com/IMAGES/EhLib.WinForms.DataGridEh.png)